gabeluci/gabeluci.github.io/_posts/2018-06-08-finding-all-of-a-users-groups.md

 Groups _do not_ get added to `memberOf` if they have a Group Scope of **Global and are on another domain** (even if in the same forest).

-On top of that, `memberOf` will only include **Domain Local groups from the same domain** of the domain controller or global catalog you are retrieving results from.
+On top of that, `memberOf` will only include **Domain Local groups from the same domain of the server** you are retrieving results from.

-It will also not report the user's **primary group** (usually `Domain Users`), if that's important to you, nor will it include groups on external trusted domains.
+It will also not report the user's **primary group** (usually `Domain Users`), if that's important to you, nor will it include **groups on external trusted domains**.

-Does this mean you can _never_ rely on `memberOf`?
+Does this mean you can *never* rely on `memberOf`?
 No. It's perfectly appropriate if:

 1. You're working in a **single-domain** environment, or
 2. You're working in a **single-forest** environment and you are sure you only care about Universal groups (such as distribution lists)